-Withdrawal from the School of Law If a student finds it necessary to discontinue plans to attend or continue to attend law school for reasons that were not foreseeable when tuition was paid, the student must apply in writing to the Dean of the School of Law for permission to withdraw.
-If the reason is acceptable, the University will remit tuition (except for the \$200 deposit submitted by incoming firstyear students) as follows: application received prior to the beginning of classes, 100%; during the first week of the semester, 75%; during the second week, 50%; and during the third week, 25%.
-No refunds will be granted on any application that is received after the third week of the semester A student withdrawing without approval of the Dean may not have any remission of tuition and will automatically receive a failing grade in all courses.
-Rule for Election of Non-Classroom Courses The Court of Appeals Rules for Admission of Attorneys permits students to select non-classroom courses to the extent of not more than fifteen percent of the total semester hours comprising the program of study.
+Withdrawal from the School of Law

+If a student finds it necessary to withdraw from law school for reasons that were not foreseeable when tuition was paid, the student must apply in writing to the Dean of the School of Law for permission to withdraw.
+Upon recommendation from the Dean, the University will remit tuition (except for the \$200 deposit submitted by incoming first-year students) as follows: application received prior to the beginning of classes, 100%; during the first week of the semester, 75%; during the second week, 50%; and during the third week, 25%.
+No refunds will be granted on any application that is received after the third week of the semester.

+A student withdrawing without approval of the Dean is not entitled to remission of tuition and will automatically receive a failing grade in all courses.

+Rules for Election of Non-Classroom Courses

+The Court of Appeals Rules for Admission of Attorneys permit students to select non-classroom courses to the extent of not more than fifteen percent of the total semester hours comprising the program of study.
 Because the Hofstra program is 85 credit hours, a student may elect twelve non-classroom credit hours and still satisfy the Court of Appeals requirement.
 Except during a semester in which a student elects the A.C.L.U.
-Internship Program, the Environmental Law Clinic, the Neighborhood Law Office (Advocacy for the Elderly Clinic, Criminal Justice Program, Federal Litigation Program, or General Practice Course), the Court of Appeals rule requires the student to elect at least ten classroom credit hours each semester.
+Internship Program, the Environmental Law Clinic, the Neighborhood Law Office (Alternative Dispute Resolution Clinic.
+Criminal Justice Program, Federal Litigation Program, or General Practice Course), the Court of Appeals rule requires the student to elect at least ten classroom credit hours each semester.
 The rules of the Law School require a student to elect a minimum of twelve credit hours (total classroom and non-classroom credit hours) each semester with a minimum of 57 credit hours in the second and third years.

 The current courses in the curriculum that are classified as non-classroom courses are contained in the following table.
-Each course title is followed by a footnote(s) specifying certain academic regulations that apply to students who enroll in that course.
+Each course title is followed by a footnote(s) specifying academic regulations that apply to students who enroll in that course.